nathanielseth/income-tax-ph-calculator/README.md

 ## About The Project

 There are quite a few PH tax calculators online, however, I found out that some of their calculations were inconsistent and had a lot of errors.
-This drove me to develop an accurate and up-to-date tax calculator of my own.
+This drove me to develop an up-to-date tax calculator of my own.

-I've scoured the web and implemented the latest data and tax tables for accurate calculations.
-However, tax brackets and other variables may change over time, but I will try to update the calculator whenever such changes occur.
-Additionally, I welcome your suggestions for improvements; you can do so by forking this repo, creating a pull request, or opening an issue.

 Built with
 - JavaScript